adamaguilera/adamaguilera.github.io/README.md

 # Adam Aguilera Personal Website

-A simple personal website built with HTML, CSS, and JavaScript, hosted on GitHub Pages.
+A simple personal website built with HTML and CSS hosted on GitHub Pages.

 ## Quick Start